flexivrobotics/flexiv_tdk/README.md

 1. In a new Terminal, install compiler kit, CMake (with GUI), Python interpreter, and Python package manager:

        sudo apt install build-essential cmake cmake-qt-gui -y

-2. Install ``chrony`` for synchronizing the system clock, this is required for teleoperation cross internet:

-        sudo apt install chrony -y

-3. Choose a directory for installing ``flexiv_tdk`` library and all its dependencies.
+2. Choose a directory for installing ``flexiv_tdk`` library and all its dependencies.
 For example, a new folder named ``tdk_install`` under the home directory.

-4. In a new Terminal, run the provided script to compile and install all dependencies to the installation directory chosen in step 2:
+3. In a new Terminal, run the provided script to compile and install all dependencies to the installation directory chosen in step 2:

        cd flexiv_tdk/thirdparty
        bash build_and_install_dependencies.sh ~/tdk_install

    NOTE: Internet connection is required for this step.

-5. In a new Terminal, configure ``flexiv_tdk`` library as a CMake project:
+4. In a new Terminal, configure ``flexiv_tdk`` library as a CMake project:

        cd flexiv_tdk
        mkdir build && cd build